GOTODOCO/.github/profile/README.md

 # GOTODOCO
 _CONTENT REIMAGINED_

-Designed with _intent_, created for _purpose_ — Your GOTO for exceptional, considerate, and consistent DOCO engagement and experiences.
+Designed with intent, created for purpose.

-We are pioneering a new way with simple approaches, intelligent and curated offerings, and our user-centric framework, for the ultimate user and audience engagement and experiences.
+We are pioneering a new way with simple, considerate, and intelligent user-centric offerings for the ultimate user experiences.

 ### Learn more at [GOTODOCO](https://gotodoco.com)